shijun18/PAAL-MedSeg/README.md

 # PAAL-MedSeg

-A repo for IJCAI24 anonymous submission: Predictive Accuracy-Based Active Learning for Medical Image Segmentation.
+A repo for the paper: Predictive Accuracy-Based Active Learning for Medical Image Segmentation, which has been accepted by IJCAI24.